 New England is a foliage seeker’s paradise, and a drive down any local roadway from late September through early November is a sight to behold.
 Focus on specific parts of the Northeast, and you’ll be rewarded with one of the best fall road trips, with a broad range of leaf colors.

-The Massachusetts Office of Travel and Tourism’s fall page lists nine seasonal drives, each chosen for its historic significance and natural beauty.
-The Cape Cod route from Bourne to Brewster is an easy drive filled with working cranberry bogs, the John F. Kennedy Hyannis Museum—dedicated to the 35th president’s life in the Cape—and a stop at Scargo Hill Observation Tower (located on the Cape’s “inner elbow”) for sweeping panoramas of the area’s foliage scenery with views as far as Provincetown, the Cape’s “fist.”
+In New England along Route 6A, the Cape Cod route from Sandwich to Brewster is an easy drive filled with working cranberry bogs, the John F. Kennedy Hyannis Museum—dedicated to the 35th president’s life in the Cape—and a stop at Scargo Hill Observation Tower (located on the Cape’s “inner elbow”) for sweeping panoramas of the area’s foliage scenery with views as far as Provincetown, the Cape’s “fist.”

-Before your next weekend getaway, get a peek at what awaits you up the road with this live foliage map.
+Before your next weekend getaway, get a peek at what awaits you up the road with this live foliage map of New England.

-Check Prices for Anchor In Hotel in Hyannis
+Check Prices for Anchor In Hotel in Hyannis, MA

 Midwest: Southwest Michigan